Too Fast for Love: Reception

+Too Fast for Love received mixed reviews on release; most reviewers found the music derivative and unoriginal with negative comments about the band's singing and playing, though a number did like the speed and rawness of the sound.

-Too Fast for Love has received mostly positive reviews.
-AllMusic reviewer Steve Huey gave the album a rating of four stars and claims that "Mötley Crüe essentially comes across as a bash-'em-out bar band, making up in enthusiasm what they lack in technical skill".
+Retrospective reviews have been a lot more favorable.
+AllMusic reviewer Steve Huey gave the album a rating of four stars and said that "Mötley Crüe essentially comes across as a bash-'em-out bar band, making up in enthusiasm what they lack in technical skill".
+Martin Popoff, in his Collector's Guide to Heavy Metal, gave the album a 9/10.

-Too Fast for Love was also the earliest of seven consecutive Mötley Crüe studio albums to be certified gold or platinum by the RIAA―every album up to and including Generation Swine (1997) is at least certified gold.
+Too Fast for Love was the earliest of seven consecutive Mötley Crüe studio albums to be certified gold or platinum by the RIAA―every album up to and including Generation Swine (1997) is at least certified gold.